jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 My  goal is to create a model of solar generation to match against electricity demand, which requires a picture of how it fluctuates over hours of the day, and times of the year (daylight hours and sun position).
 Because the real-world output in any data set is muddled by weather, my first step is to strip out this variability.
+Weather intermittency can be re-added later as a driver of storage needs.

-My simplifying assumptions
+My simplifying assumptions are that:
+* Maximum solar generation capacity is uniform throughout each calendar month (i.e., the day length and angle of the sun are close to constant)
+* This is likely close to true for winter and summer months (the day length in December at Copper Mountain, NV varies between 9h 23m and 9h 35m) and a less good approximation for spring and fall (in March, day length increases from 11h 19m to 12h 37m)
+* In each month there are at least 5 days of
+*

 ![December Days](/assets/images/post4_december.png)